getclapptkid-blip/Aether-hunter/README.md

 18. ENTIRE AGREEMENT

-This license constitutes the license governing the Software unless superseded by a separate written agreement signed by [OWNER].
+This license constitutes the license governing the Software unless superseded by a separate written agreement signed by [JAKE AARON BUNN].

 AETHER HUNTER